 Welcome to the Tech Department.

-For the past eight years, ZPS has been a leader in Technology Integration in our classrooms.
-The district promotes a 1:1 technology program utilizing iPads (grades 3-13) and iPad minis (K-2).
-ZPS is a three-time recipient (2012, 2013, and 2015-2017) of the Apple Distinguished Program Award.
+For over a decade, ZPS has been a leader in Technology Integration in our classrooms.
+The district promotes a 1:1 technology program utilizing iPads (grades PK-2) and Chromebooks (Grades 3-12) ZPS is a three-time recipient (2012, 2013, and 2015-2017) of the Apple Distinguished Program Award.
 Technology impacts all areas of the curriculum.